 The U.S. News & World Report travel rankings are based on analysis of expert and user opinions.
 Read more about how we rank vacation destinations.

 The other side to the Brits, especially among the young adults, is their penchant for drinking.
 Unlike coffee shops in the U.S., pubs are the prime watering hole for the Brits.
-They aren't just places to grab a drink or two, but rather havens to gather with loved ones to sit and socialize for hours.
 Most pubs serve meals and are open the majority of the day, so don't be alarmed if you see people walking in with young children.
 Once 5 o'clock rolls around, the hunger for a post-work pick me up is rampant in London, and pubs, as well as bars, tend to fill up throughout the week.
 Expect to see hordes of people congregating outside pubs in the warmer months and some stumbling out nightly at around 9 p.m.
-Also, expect to see a lot of stylish people.
-London is one of the fashion capitals of the world, hosting fashion week attended by the highest of the higher-ups in the fashion world.
-You'll see people dressed to the nines throughout the city but especially around Oxford Street, where many fashion houses and publications are located.
+Also, since London is one of the fashion capitals of the world, you'll see locals dressed to the nines throughout the city but especially around Oxford Street, where many fashion houses and publications are located.
 If you ever wanted to go the extra mile with your style game, London is the place to do it.

 London's official currency is the British pound.
 Since the pound to U.S. dollar exchange rate fluctuates, be sure to check what the current exchange rate is before you go.
 As for tipping, some restaurants and cafes may add a service charge to the bill, upward of 12 percent.
 If a service charge is not allotted, it's customary to tip between 10 and 15 percent, especially if you're in a restaurant.
 If you're drinking at a pub or wine bar, tipping is discretionary.
-And in a taxicab, tip the driver to the nearest pound or about 10 percent of the cost.
+And in a cab, tip the driver to the nearest pound or about 10 percent of the cost.
 Major credit cards are accepted at most restaurants and shops.
-It's important to note that London is very expensive, and considered by some to be one of the priciest cities in the world.
-Even though there are definitely ways to cut costs during your trip, make sure you have sufficient funds before you book.

 London used to be highly criticized for its heavy and uninspired menu items.
 Fish and chips (fried cod and french fries).
 Bangers and mash (sausages and mashed potatoes).
 Mince meat pies.
 You get the picture.
 Now, London is hailed as one of the world's best foodie cities.
 And with its melting pot of cultures, it's not difficult to see why.
 London offers everything from modern British to Malaysian cuisine.

-To get the best of the various cuisines London serves up, you need to know where to go.
+To sample the best of the various cuisines London serves up, you need to know where to go.
 For Indian food, visit the curry houses on Brick Lane.
-If you want an authentic high tea experience, book reservations at the Ritz, the Savoy, or at the Dorchester – but be sure to dress the part.
-If you're all about fine dining, check out the Michelin Star heavy Clerkenwell neighborhood.
+If you want an authentic high tea experience, book reservations at The Langham, London, The Lanesborough or at Claridge's – but be sure to dress the part.
+If you're all about fine dining, check out the Michelin star-heavy Clerkenwell neighborhood.
 There you'll find St. John, the restaurant that garnered fame for utilizing the full body of meat in its dishes, coined as "nose-to-tail" dining.